 The water heaters can be installed side by side with minimal clearance between them.
-Rheem 872627 models are certified for installation with an exemption from the 300 mm minimum clearance requirements between flue terminals, as stated in AS/NZS 5601.1 clause 6.9.3.
+The AGA has approved the installation of the water heaters with an exemption from the 300 mm minimum clearance requirements between flue terminals, as stated in AS/NZS 5601, clause 5.13.6.5.